 In the short-term, you should look at current rankings, search volumes, Google Trends data and competitor backlink profiles.
 Find low-hanging fruit and seasonal opportunities.
 Trust the data and act fast.

 You also need to think about pushing hidden champions – those keywords which are not within striking distance, but that you know you could get commercial success from.
-Do the keywords research to find the best variations and analyse competitors for inspiration, but moreover just trust your instincts.
+Do your keyword research to find the best variations of keywords, and analyse competitors for inspiration, but moreover just trust your instincts.
 Think holistically about keyword clusters and aim to move as many keywords as possible into the striking distance zone.

 And finally, you should always be making progress towards the long-term goal of ranking for the highest-volume short-tail phrases in your niche.
 By building authority in the right ways, you can work towards positioning your brand as a market leader.